iostwestcoast/PCB_Controller/README.md

 # PCB Controller

-PCB controller based on an arduino made with a milling machine designed for a radio controlled bot.
+PCB controller based on an arduino made with a milling machine designed for a radio controlled bot

 The final look of the controller: